 - MISC./OTHER ALLERGIES AND INTOLERANCE: Please contact us to discuss any concerns of questions you have about other issues or those not covered here.

 - If there is a life-threatening food allergy your child has, an EPIpen (Epinephrine) must be provided and have a current prescription (not expired) and be prescribed directly to the child.
+An authorization to use the medication must also be provided.

 Religious and Ethical Practices: